rokunin/whiteboard-experience/README.md

 **Important:** WBE objects live in a layer ABOVE the standard Foundry canvas.
 They will overlay tokens, tiles, drawings, and other native VTT objects.

-**Important:** Alpha version works is tested MOSTLY for a single Foundry scene, if you have more then ONE scene on the table some issues may occur.
+**Important:** Alpha version is tested MOSTLY for a single Foundry scene, if you have more then ONE scene on the table some issues may occur.

 **Important:** Make it available for your players to add tokens / pictures in Foundry game settings, to make it really collaborative!